Riding figures: Across the long diagonal

-The rider goes from one of the letters near the corner (K,H,M, or F), to the letter on the long side near the opposite corner (for example, K to M, or H to F).
+The rider goes from one of the letters near the corner (K, H, M, or F) to the letter on the long side near the opposite corner (for example, K to M, or H to F).
 The rider does not go from corner to corner.
-There should be a stride or two of straightness between riding in the corner and beginning to go across the diagonal, and reaching the other side and going into its corner.
+There should be a stride or two of straightness between riding in the corner and beginning to go across the diagonal, reaching the other side and going into its corner.
 When the rider is going across the diagonal, his horse should stay perfectly straight through his body and on his line, meeting "x" as he crosses the centerline.
 The rider should also be sure not to overshoot the letter he is riding to, a common fault, and instead aim to hit the wall of the arena a couple of feet before the letter.

-Riding across the long diagonal may be used to change direction, and is especially helpful in a large lesson, to get the group to change direction with little risk that they will run into each other.
+Riding across the long diagonal can be used to change direction and is especially helpful in a large lesson, as it allows the group to change direction with minimal risk of running into each other.
 More importantly, it is a good training tool to test the horse's straightness.
-Certain movements, such as flying changes, are sometimes taught across the diagonal, as are lengthening of stride.
+Certain movements, such as flying changes, are sometimes taught across the diagonal, as is the lengthening of the stride.
 This figure appears in most dressage tests.

 Across the short diagonal

-The rider goes from one K,H,M, or F to the opposite long side, but aims for either E or B. This can also be performed the opposite direction, for example riding from E to M. The rider should always go to the letter in the direction of travel (so a rider going clockwise around the ring would ride from B to K, not B to M).
+The rider goes from one K, H, M, or F to the opposite long side, but aims for either E or B. This can also be performed in the opposite direction, for example, riding from E to M. The rider should always go to the letter in the direction of travel (so a rider going clockwise around the ring would ride from B to K, not B to H).

-This has similar uses as the long diagonal, although it is less-commonly seen in use.
+This has similar uses as the long diagonal, although it is less commonly seen in use.
 It can be considered slightly more advanced, as the turns come up faster than when the rider goes across the long diagonal.
 However, this may be beneficial for horses that tend to get quicker and quicker across the long diagonal.